We are a collaborative Landscape Architecture studio based in Bath

 Bobbie is currently studying for her Chartership in Landscape Architecture

 James Hamilton has a background in garden design and horticulture.
-He completed a Horticulture diploma at Berkshire college of Agriculture before completing a Landscape Architecture conversion course at the University of Gloucestershire.
-Outside of work he is a keen mountain biker and hiker.
+He completed a Horticulture diploma at Berkshire college of Agriculture and a BSc (Hons) Landscape Design at Writtle school of design with an emphasis on planting before completing an Landscape Architecture conversion course at the University of Gloucestershire.
+Outside of work he is a keen cyclist and enjoys long walks in the countryside.

-James runs a number of private garden and landscape projects.
-He is currently working on the implementation of The Field House as well as the design stage of a couple of our para 79 projects.
-Before Covid he was working with Jack on the National Trust infrastructure development for Dryham Park.
+James runs a number of private garden and landscape projects 3 of which will be Practical Complete in early 2024.
+He is currently working on the implementation of The Field House as as well as the design stage of a couple of our para 80 projects.

 Prior to SEED, James was a senior designer at del Buono Gazerwitz and an associate at Urquhart & Hunt.
 He has worked on a number of notable garden and landscape projects including working alongside Piet Oudolf on a private garden in Berkshire, alongside Emma Clark on an Islamic Chahar-bagh, alongside del Buono Gazerwitz on a gold medal winning main avenue garden at Chelsea and a 2 hectare private residence on the Cap d’Antibes in France.